heig-vd-dai-course/heig-vd-dai-course/05-practical-work-1-a-cli-to-process-files/README.md

 You will create two versions of the CLI.
 The first version will not use buffers.
 The second version will use buffers.
 You will compare the two versions.

 You will define what the CLI will do.
-You can choose to copy the input file to the output file, to convert the input file to uppercase, to convert the input file to lowercase, to convert the input file to a specific encoding, etc.
+You can choose to copy the input file to the output file, to convert the input file to uppercase, to convert the input file to lowercase, to convert the input file to a specific encoding, etc. If you do not have any idea, come to see us and we can give you some ideas.

 Multiple groups can choose the same processing and you can share your methodology but please do not copy/paste code from other groups.